Velocee/vlc-sdk/README.md

 #####Getting Cached Videos From Within a Different View

-In order to use Velocee’s cache from non-webview view the application must change the relevant urls to serve the content locally.
+In order to use Velocee’s cache from non-webview view the application must change the relevant video urls to serve the content locally.
 The SDK provides several conversion methods for convenience:
 * ```- (NSString*) GetCachedResourceUrl:(NSString *)originalUrl``` receives the URL (as NSString) and returns the resource-from-cache URL.
 * ```- (NSURL*) GetCachedResourceUrlUrl:(NSURL *)originalUrl``` is similar to the above but receives and returns a NSURL instead of NSString.
 Both methods returns the input unchanged in case the input URL cannot be found in the cache.